TaitoUnited/full-stack-template/README.md

 ### Docker

 Modify `docker-compose.yaml` without touching the container names.
 Remove such containers that you don't need.
+Remove unnecessary containers also from `docker-nginx.conf` file.

 ### Example implementations